210th Rescue Squadron: Mission

 The wartime mission of the 210th is combat search and rescue to locate and recover downed fighter pilots.
 The day-to day mission is to perform an 11AF 24-hour Alaska Theater Search and Rescue Alert.
 A by-product of the two missions is civilian search and rescue.
 The 210th is one of the busiest Air Force combat search and rescue squadrons in the world. with an average of one search and rescue mission a week in addition to regular training and mission.
 To date, the 210th has launched on over 500 missions resulting in over 300 lives saved and over 100 lives assisted.
 The 210th Rescue Squadron passed its 310th rescue in 1996.

 History

 10th Air Rescue Squadron

-Nicknamed "The Second 10th", the 210th RQS has been bestowed the Lineage and Honors history of the 10th Air Rescue Squadron (ARS), an active duty squadron organized at Elmendorf Field in 1946 and mostly manned by Alaskans.
+Nicknamed "The Second 10th", the 210th RQS has been bestowed the Lineage and Honors history of the 10th Air Rescue Squadron (ARS), an active duty squadron organized at Elmendorf Field in 1946 and mostly crewed by Alaskans.
 The 10th had itself inherited the tradition of the 924th Quartermaster Company, Boat (Aviation), a rescue unit which was constituted in Alaska on 14 June 1942, saw action during the Aleutian Island Campaign, was redesigned the 10th Emergency Rescue Boat Squadron on 3 July 1944, and was inactivated on 8 March 1946.
 During the late 1940s and early 1950s, the 10th ARS operated detachments at Elmendorf AFB, Ladd AFB and Naval Air Station Adak.
 The squadron operated a mixture of OA-10s, OA-12s, SB-17 Flying Fortress, C-45s, L-5s, LC-126As, R-5 Helicopters and CG-4 Gliders.